Superman (1978 film): Themes

 Superman is divided into three basic sections, each having a distinct theme and visual style.
-The first segment, set on Krypton, is meant to be typical of science fiction films, but also lays the groundwork for an analogy that emerges in the relationship between Jor-El and Kal-El.
+The first segment, set on Krypton, is meant to be typical of science fiction films and lays the groundwork for an analogy that emerges in the relationship between Jor-El and Kal-El.
 The second segment, set in Smallville, is reminiscent of 1950s films, and its small-town atmosphere is meant to evoke a Norman Rockwell painting.
-The third (and largest) segment, set mostly in Metropolis, was an attempt to present the superhero story with as much realism as possible (what Donner called "verisimilitude"), relying on traditional cinematic drama and using only subtle humor instead of a campy approach.
+The third (and largest) segment, set mostly in Metropolis, is an attempt to present the superhero story with as much realism as possible (what Donner called "verisimilitude"), relying on traditional cinematic drama and using only subtle humor instead of a campy approach.

 In each of the three acts, the mythic status of Superman is enhanced by events that recall the hero's journey (or monomyth) as described by Joseph Campbell.
 Each act has a discernible cycle of "call" and journey.
 The journey is from Krypton to Earth in the first act, from Smallville to the Fortress of Solitude in the second act, and then from Metropolis to the whole world in the third act.

 Many have noted the examples of apparent Christian symbolism.
 Donner, Tom Mankiewicz and Ilya Salkind have commented on the use of Christian references to discuss the themes of Superman.
 Mankiewicz deliberately fostered analogies with Jor-El (God) and Kal-El (Jesus).
 Donner is somewhat skeptical of Mankiewicz's actions, joking "I got enough death threats because of that."

 Several concepts and items of imagery have been used in Biblical comparisons.
 Jor-El casts out General Zod from Krypton, a parallel to the casting out of Satan from Heaven.
 The spacecraft that brings Kal-El to Earth is in the form of a star (Star of Bethlehem).
 Kal-El comes to Jonathan and Martha Kent, who are unable to have children.
 Martha Kent states, "All these years how we've prayed and prayed that the good Lord would see fit to give us a child", which was compared to the Virgin Mary.